Azure-Samples/digital-twins-explorer/README.md

 There is also an experimental set of features that allows you to send push notifications from Azure Digital Twins to the application for close-to-real time updates.

-ADT explorer is written as a single-page JavaScript application.
+Azure Digital Twins explorer is written as a single-page JavaScript application.
 You can run it locally as a node.js application - see instructions below.

-ADT explorer is licensed under the MIT license.
+Azure Digital Twins explorer is licensed under the MIT license.
 Please see the Microsoft [Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct)

 ## Requirements